 This is the second of a series of Interviews as Inspiration.
 I'm inviting people I admire; artists, authors, people I know, and people I don't.
 It should be fun! and hopefully inspirational for both you and me.

-I'm going to France with Carlo Roberts in September.
-I'll be teaching watercolor as we walk along the Riviera.
+I've been going to Europe with Carlo Roberts.
+I teach watercolor as we walk along the French Riviera or on the shores of Lake Como, Italy.
 How in the world did this happen to me?
-One of my students, Patrice, who took a one day Sketching and Watercolor: Journal Style workshop with me about 2 years ago.
-She happen to tell Carlo about me in their mutual yoga class.
+One of my students, Patrice, who took a one day Sketching and Watercolor: Journal Style workshop with me a couple of years ago.
+She happened to tell Carlo about me in their mutual yoga class.
 Carlo called me, she lives in San Diego County, we immediately hit it off.
 We met for coffee and planned The Art Walk.
 That's how my life seems to be working lately, and I love it!
 Now I want you to meet Carlo, and be inspired by the way she's manifested her life into doing what she loves.

-Carlo Roberts: I’m the founder of The Blue Walk – my unique walking vacations along the French Riviera, Italian coast, and coming in 2013, the Greek Islands.
+Carlo Roberts: I’m the founder of The Blue Walk – my unique walking vacations along the French Riviera, Italian coast, and the Greek Islands.